 This is hip from the inventors of fine dining in Prague.
 Gracefully cool service complements the marvellous dishes.
-Recommended are Cajun crawfish, Vietnamese nem spring rolls and Scandinavian marinated salmon in mustard sauce.
+Recommended are Cajun crawfish, Vietnamese Nem Ran spring rolls and Scandinavian marinated salmon in mustard sauce.

 Location: Pařížská 17, Old Town; Open: 11.30am-1am; Price range: 1,000-1,200 CZK. website

-Opened way back in 1994, Kampa Park was a pioneer of Prague’s fine-dining scene and has attracted countless celebrity visitors including Mick Jagger, Johnny Depp, Lauren Bacall, Robbie Williams, and Bill and Hillary Clinton.
-The cuisine is as famous as the clientele, from the seared scallops with raisins and capers beurre blanc, to the saddle of venison with sweet potato purée and cardamom sauce.
-Some think that the place has been resting on its laurels in recent years, but it’s still hard to beat for a romantic dinner – book a candlelit table on the cobblestoned terrace, draped in fairy lights, right beside the river, with the lights of Charles Bridge glittering on the water.
+Opened way back in 1994, Kampa Park was a pioneer of Prague’s fine-dining scene and has attracted countless celebrity visitors, including Mick Jagger, Johnny Depp, Lauren Bacall, Robbie Williams, and Bill and Hillary Clinton.
+The cuisine is as famous as the clientele, from the seared scallops with raisins and caper beurre blanc to the saddle of venison with sweet potato purée and cardamom sauce.
+Some think that the place has been resting on its laurels in recent years.
+However, it’s still hard to beat for a romantic dinner – book a candlelit table on the cobblestoned terrace, draped in fairy lights, right beside the river, with the lights of Charles Bridge glittering on the water.